LeeJZh/A_Network_That_Trains_At_Zero_Init/README.md

 # A Network That Trains At Zero Init
 Here is a network that still trains with zero initilization.

-Two weeks ago I had a job interview with ByteDance where I was asked about whether a zero initlized network can train?
+Two weeks ago I had a job interview with ByteDance where I was asked whether a zero initlized network can train.
 My answer was Yes and I fails the interview.

 Maybe I didn't make myself clear.

 To better illustrate my answer, I write this notebook to prove that a network can be trained when being zero initialized with proper supervision.